Bathroom wallpaper ideas – 11 ways to bring personality to practical spaces

-As well as being functional, bathrooms are private spaces where we take time to ourselves, so it makes sense for them to really reflect our unique style and are places we enjoy spending time - hanging wallpaper is an instant way to change the mood of a space, making it a brilliant way of decorating for bathroom wall ideas.
+As well as being functional, bathrooms are private spaces where we take time to ourselves, so it makes sense for them to really reflect our unique style.
+To help get you inspired we've rounded up an array of bathroom wallpaper ideas and bathroom wall ideas on how to display them, along with some tips from the experts.

 Bathroom wallpaper ideas

 If you’re looking for bathroom wallpaper ideas then there’s huge array to get inspire, from trompe-l'oeil murals, abstract prints, chinoiserie and other wallpaper trends, to timeless stripes and textured neutrals.